apache/flink/docs/dev/table/common.md

 3. The implementations of `FilterableTableSource` for the old planner and the Blink planner are incompatible.
 The old planner will push down `PlannerExpression`s into `FilterableTableSource`, while the Blink planner will push down `Expression`s.
 4. String based key-value config options (Please see the documentation about [Configuration]({{ site.baseurl }}/dev/table/config.html) for details) are only used for the Blink planner.
 5. The implementation(`CalciteConfig`) of `PlannerConfig` in two planners is different.
-6. The Blink planner will optimize multiple-sinks into one DAG (supported only on `TableEnvironment`, not on `StreamTableEnvironment`).
+6. The Blink planner will optimize multiple-sinks into one DAG on both `TableEnvironment` and `StreamTableEnvironment`.
 The old planner will always optimize each sink into a new DAG, where all DAGs are independent of each other.
 7. The old planner does not support catalog statistics now, while the Blink planner does.